CTMM-TraIT/CTP-TTP/samples.3/Pseudonymization/README.md

 the CTP installation directory as well.
 The files you **must** skip are...

-  *  `target/dependency-jars/ctplib-1.0.jar` (This is a "mavenized" copy of the `CTP.jar` file which should already a part of the CTP.
+  *  `target/dependency-jars/ctplib-1.0.jar` (This is a "mavenized" copy of the `CTP.jar` file which should already be part of the CTP.
 Adding it twice (albeit with a different jar name) seems very unwise.

   *  `target/dependency-jars/log4j-1.2.17.jar` (Log4j is already included in